galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >
 > 3. Choose the needed workflow
 >
-> 4. Choose the mandarory parameters and click the button "Run Workflow".
+> 4. Choose the mandarory parameters and click the "Run Workflow" button.
 >    See on the next pictures how it looks like.
 >
 {: .hands_on}